Classification of proximal focal femoral deficiency

 - the acetabulum is severely dysplastic in this form.

 - the femoral head is absent or is very small and not attached to the femoral shaft.

 - the shortened femoral segment has a tapered proximal end.

-- this is the most severe form, with absence of the acetabulum and proximal femur.
+- this is the most severe form, with the absence of the acetabulum and proximal femur.

 - no proximal tuft is present.

-Several other classification was proposed, but Aitken’s and Amstutz’s classifications
+Several other classifications was proposed, but Aitken’s and Amstutz’s classifications

 are the most widely used.